vanshikasinha85/vanshikasinha85/README.md

 - 👋 Hi, I’m @vanshikasinha85
-- 👀 I’m interested in dancing
+- 👀 I’m interested in everthing that teaches me something
-- 🌱 I’m currently in btech first year
+- 🌱 I’m currently in BANASTHALI VIDYAPITH pursuing my bachelor's in technology from ECE branch
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking forward to learn many things
-- 📫 How to reach me instagram: @vanshikasinha_85
+- 📫 you can contact me from https://linktr.ee/Vanshikasinha85

 <!---
 vanshikasinha85/vanshikasinha85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.